Take the Next Step

 Varsity Pep Band (MUE 2670/4670/6670)

-The Wright State University Raider Pep Band provides musical entertainment and spirit at home men’s and women’s basketball games as well as other select events around campus and the community.
+The Wright State University Raider Pep Band provides musical entertainment and spirit at home men’s and women’s basketball games, as well as other select events around campus and the community.
 The ensemble, comprised of Wright State students, performs traditional rock, high energy contemporary music, and cheers to help excite the crowd and drive the Raiders to another Horizon League championship and NCAA tournament berth.
 Members of the band receive free admission to all games performed, plus the opportunity to receive scholarship money.
-In 2008, select members of the band traveled with the men’s basketball team to Buffalo, New York, for the NCAA men’s basketball championship tournament and every year the band travels for the Horizon League tournaments.
+The band travels to the Horizon League tournament and select members of the band have traveled with the men’s basketball team to NCAA tournament games.

-The band splits into Green and Gold bands of equal instrumentation to cover all the events and is made up flutes, clarinets, saxes, mellophones (F horn), trumpets, trombones, tubas, electric bass, and drum set.
+The band splits into green and gold bands of equal instrumentation to cover all the events and is made up of flutes, clarinets, saxes, mellophones (F horn), trumpets, trombones, tubas, electric bass, and drum set.
 Membership is open to all Wright State students, and is limited only by instrumentation, so sign up early to ensure a seat!

 A jazz performance-oriented group.
 Students learn elements of ensemble execution, professionalism, jazz history, jazz styles, and jazz improvisation.
 Audition required (to access the Jazz audition excerpts, click on the appropriate links below).

 The Wright State University Jazz Ensemble is a 15-20 piece large ensemble open to all Wright State students by audition.
 The group performs music ranging from early Duke Ellington through the most modern composers such as Gordon Goodwin and Jon Fedchock.
 The band performs multiple times each semester on campus.
 While the ability to improvise is strongly encouraged, the band is always looking for solid section players to contribute to the ensemble.
 Auditions are held each fall and subsequently when slots open up each semester.
-The instrumentation is 5 Saxes, 5 Trumpets, 4 Trombones (1 Bass), Tuba (if needed), the rhythm section made up of Piano, Bass, Guitar and Drum Set and a Vocalist.
-If you are interested in joining the Jazz Ensemble, please contact Dr. Diamond.
+The instrumentation is five saxes, five trumpets, four trombones (one bass), tuba (if needed), the rhythm section made up of piano, bass, guitar and drum set, and a vocalist.
+If you are interested in joining the Jazz Ensemble, please contact David Diamond.